UK COVID-19 Financial and Business Support Measures

 Coronavirus Job Retention Scheme (“CJRS”)

-The CJRS will now provide grants to cover 80% of an employee’s usual wages, for hours that do not work due to furlough, until 31 January 20201.
+Until the end of June 2021 the CJRS provides grants to cover 80% of an employee’s usual wages, for hours that they do not work due to furlough.
 The maximum grant is £2,500 per employee per month (or the pro-rata equivalent for employees working less hours than usual).
+For July, August, and September 2021 the grant is reduced:

 As previously, the scheme will be open to all employers with a UK bank account (but the government states they do not expect publicly funded organisations to use the scheme).